Jet Ski (brand): 2003

 Kawasaki introduced the SX-R 800 (JS800A), which increased displacement to 781cc, in the form of an in-line twin 2-stroke engine, generating 80hp.
 The SX-R also moved to a fiberglass-reinforced plastic (FRP) hull and top deck.

 2006

 Kawasaki introduced the X2 800 (JF800A), which used the JS800A engine, jet unit and lower hull.

 This was released as an updated version similar to the 650cc X2 previously released in the 1980s.

 2011

 Due to US EPA restrictions, Kawasaki released their final two-stroke stand-up, and discontinued the JS800 SX-R. The model was designated the JS800ABF.

 2017

 On October 6, 2016, Kawasaki reintroduced the stand-up Jet Ski.
 The SX-R 1500 shared little with its predecessors.
 It was 8 ft 9 in, 550 lb, powered by a 160 hp inline 4-cylinder four-stroke engine.

-Jet ski
+Models

 Kawasaki produced various models of the Jet Ski starting in 1972, beginning with the JS400 and leading up to the current JS1500.